-The 7.35% scenario provides an estimate of computed employer contributions based on current actuarial assumptions, and a projected 7.35% market return.
-The other two scenarios may be useful if the municipality chooses to budget more conservatively, and make contributions in addition to the minimum requirements.
-The 6.35% and 5.35% projection scenarios provide an indication of the potential required employer contribution if these assumptions were met over the long-term.
+The 7.00% scenario provides an estimate of computed employer contributions based on current actuarial assumptions, and a projected 7.00% market return.
+The other two scenarios may be useful if the municipality chooses to budget more conservatively and make contributions in addition to the minimum requirements.
+The 6.00% and 5.00% projection scenarios provide an indication of the potential required employer contribution if these assumptions were met over the long term.

 Your municipality includes one or more Surplus divisions.
-The assets in a Surplus division may be used to reduce future employer contributions or to accelerate the date by which the municipality becomes 100% funded.
+Extra contributions in a Surplus division may be used to reduce future employer contributions or to accelerate the date by which the municipality becomes 100% funded.
 The timing and use of these Surplus assets is discretionary.
+Certain employers have special funding arrangements that may differ from the Actuarial Policy.